xudd/xudd/README.md

 XUDD is designed with plans for various uses:
- - More modern web application systems (but with drop-in integration with old WSGI applications), but not just HTTP: built-in assistance for
+ - More modern web application systems (but with drop-in integration with old WSGI applications), but not just HTTP: built-in tooling for integrating WebSockets and task handling (a-la Celery)
  - Writing multiplayer games like MUD systems or MMORPGs.
 Sure, why not?
 The actor model is perfect for this.
  - Distributed data crunching.

 Of couse, a lot of this is speculative.
-I'm not sure if we'll actually acheive all that... for now this is a lot of theory. :)
-Right now we're mostly just laying down the infrastructure.
+I'm not sure if we'll actually acheive all that... for now this is a lot of theory. :) Right now we're mostly just laying down the infrastructure.
+Interested?
+We could use your help.

 Why?